 This bourbon-scented Jonathan Adler candle is festive, and the reusable copper canister is like a second gift.

 For the valentine who has a green thumb

 For the valentine who is tired of watching Netflix on their laptop

 If giving your valentine a streaming device doesn’t feel quite personal enough, consider presenting it as part of a “date-night in.”
 Dinner and a movie?

 For the wellness-obsessed valentine

-For the valentine with a stationery habit
+For the valentine with an interest in botany

 For the valentine who’s much happier after their first cup of coffee

 Keep your valentine well-caffeinated with this glass Chemex coffee maker.

 Don’t forget the filters.